 Waxahatchee is Exclaim!'s first new cover star of 2024, but you'll have to hit the streets (if you're in Canada) and pick up a free physical edition from a newsstand near you to read our print-exclusive conversation with Katie Crutchfield about Tigers Blood, her astonishing sixth album.

-Crutchfield's latest is her first record in the wake of Saint Cloud, the watershed 2020 album that saw the Alabama native rise to a newly rarified plane of artistic clarity and cultural impact.
+Crutchfield's latest is her first record in the wake of Saint Cloud, the watershed 2020 album that saw the Alabama native rise to a newly rarefied plane of artistic clarity and cultural impact.
 She and producer Brad Cook tapped into an effortless synergy on Saint Cloud by leaning into Crutchfield's southern roots, and Tigers Blood sees the pair — with a little help from Wednesday's MJ Lenderman — dig even deeper into that fertile soil and resurface with a collection of modern country rock standards.

 Though Crutchfield herself has described a distinct feeling of before-and-after when it comes to her Saint Cloud breakthrough, the early phase of her career also produced some incredible, time-tested classics.
 And so, we've compiled a list of our favourite pre-Saint Cloud Waxahatchee songs — the lo-fi acoustic dirges, swirling pop songs and furious rockers that got Crutchfield to where she is today.